jsallen52/TextTopicEvolution/README.md

 Neither algorithm requires the model to have any prior knowlege of the language or sentance structure.

 ### BERTopic
 BERTopic uses a pretrained BERT(Bidirectional Encoder Representations from Transformers) to vectorize the documents text.
 This vecotorization is heavily dependant on the sentance structure of the text.
-It may also not perform as well with less commonly used words or acroynyms.
-Replacing acronyms with the actual words they respresent or using LDA or NMF is reccomended if the results of the algorithm aren't ideal.
+It may not perform as well with less commonly used words or acroynyms.
+Replacing acronyms with the actual words they represent or using LDA or NMF is recommended if the results of the algorithm aren't ideal.

 For detailed information see: https://maartengr.github.io/BERTopic/index.html